Total Pageviews

 The name Laphroaig is Gaelic and means “The beautiful hollow by the broad bay”.
 Laphroaig is one of the oldest distilleries on Islay and this story shows that, despite whisky distilling being often romanticised, it was also a dangerous occupation.

 Let me stress here that our Indian countryside was as neat, if not more than that of Scotland and interior England in those years.
 Real life photographs are undisputable proof.
 After the Scottish Civil War of 1745, three Johnston Brothers came to Islay, ostensibly for farming and the three occupied different parts of Islay.
 Two of their sons, Donald and Alexander, started their own farms at Laphroaig around 1810 and started distilling soon afterwards.
 When Alexander died in 1836 Donald became the sole owner of Laphroaig.
 At that time the Campbells, who owned Donald's land, leased a plot to James and Andrew Gairdner who built a rival distillery next to Laphroaig.
 They installed two experienced Clackmann distillers, James and Andrew Stein, to take charge.
-Donald Johnston, owner of Laphroaig at the time, was deeply disturbed finding out that the new distillery, Ardenistiel, proposed to use the same watersource.
-Water that made a vital contribution to Laphroaig's unique character.
-Specially when Donald was about to expand his business leaving him with inadequate water supply.
+Donald Johnston, owner of Laphroaig at the time, was deeply disturbed finding out that the new distillery, Ardenistiel, proposed to use the same water source.
+It was this water that made an immensely vital contribution to Laphroaig's unique character, all the more so when Donald was about to expand his business; any diversion or sharing would leave him with insuperably inadequate water supply.

 Donald appealed to the judiciary re the probems he had with the sharing of the water supply and the fact that the expansion of his business wasn’t possible without proper water supply.
 The dispute lasted almost 6 years and ended abruptly when Andrew Stein fell ill with fever and died soon afterwards.
 His brother James, who couldn’t cope with distilling alone, stopped and moved to Port Ellen.
 In June the following year Donald himself died in a tragic accident at the Laphroaig distillery.
 It was a hard life in those times. ...and no Life Insurance in them old days!